fomoweth/account-abstraction/README.md

 Vortex is a modular smart account implementation built on ERC-7579 and ERC-4337, designed for extensibility, modularity, and minimalism.
 It provides a flexible framework for validating user operations and executing arbitrary logic using plug-and-play modules.

+For more detailed information, you can read the full article at [Vortex: Account Abstraction](https://rkim.xyz/blog/vortex-account-abstraction)

 ## Overview

 This repository contains the smart contracts for the Vortex Smart Account system, compliant with both ERC-7579 (modular account abstraction) and ERC-4337 (account abstraction via alt mempool).